Norton le Moors Primary Academy - Organisations

 How accessible is the environment?

-As a school we are happy to discuss individual access requirements.
+As an Academy we are happy to discuss individual access requirements.

 Facilities we have at present include:

-• Ramps into school to make the building accessible to all but only leads to the main hall.
+• ramps into school to make the building accessible to all

 How will the setting prepare and support my child/young person to join the next stage of education and life?